-The LiFePO4 battery isn’t great for wearable devices like watches.
-Because they have a lower energy density compared to other lithium-ion batteries.
-That said, for things like solar energy systems, RVs, golf carts, bass boats, and electric motorcycles, it’s the best by far.
+The LiFePO4 battery is not great for wearable devices like watches.
+They have a lower energy density compared to other lithium-ion batteries.
+But for things like solar energy systems, RVs, golf carts, bass boats, semi-trucks, and electric motorcycles, they’re the best by far.
 Why?

 Well, for one, the cycle life of a LiFePO4 battery is over 4x that of other lithium ion batteries.

-It’s also the safest lithium battery type on the market, safer than lithiom ion and other battery types.
+Lithium is also the safest lithium battery type on the market, safer than lithium ion and other battery types.

-Here’s why LiFePO4 batteries are better than not just lithium ion, but other battery types in general:
+Here’s why LiFePO4 batteries are better than lithium ion and other battery types in general:

 Safe, Stable Chemistry

-Lithium battery safety is important.
+Lithium battery safety is vital.
 The newsworthy “exploding” lithium-ion laptop batteries have made that clear.
-One of the most important advantages LiFePO4 has over other battery types is safety.
+One of the most critical advantages LiFePO4 has over other battery types is safety.
 LiFePO4 is the safest lithium battery type.
-It’s the safest of any type, actually.
+It’s the safest of any type.

 Overall, LifePO4 batteries have the safest lithium chemistry.
 Why?
 Because lithium iron phosphate has better thermal and structural stability.
-This is something lead acid and most other battery types don’t have at the level LiFePO4 does.
+This is something the lead acid battery type and most other battery types don’t have at the level LiFePO4 does.
 LiFePO4 is incombustible.
 It can withstand high temperatures without decomposing.
-It’s not prone to thermal runaway, and will keep cool at room temperature.
+It’s not prone to thermal runaway and will keep cool at room temperature.